Puzzle Mountain (Maine)

-Puzzle Mountain, situated in Oxford County, Maine, forms part of the eastern section of the Mahoosuc Range.
-The mountain features a false peak, known as Little Puzzle Mountain, located northwest of the main summit.
-Additionally, its location within the Androscoggin River watershed contributes to its ecological importance.
+Puzzle Mountain is a mountain located in Oxford County, Maine, and is one of the easternmost mountains in the Mahoosuc Range.
+The mountain also has a false peak to the north-northwest of the true summit, known as Little Puzzle Mountain.
+Puzzle Mountain is in the watershed of the Androscoggin River.

 Trails

 The summit of the mountain can be accessed from the southern trail head of the Grafton Loop Trail.
 The initial miles of the trail have a relatively low incline and utilize old logging roads for switchbacks.
 At about two miles, the trail makes a sharp turn to the left and begins to climb at a steeper grade.
 At about 2.4 miles, the trail reaches exposed granite boulders and ledges, with views of the Sunday River Ski Area, Grafton Notch, and the distant Presidential Range.
 The summit of Puzzle Mountain is at 3.2 miles and provides views in all directions as far as Sugarloaf Mountain.
 The trail takes approximately three hours and thirty minutes to summit.

 The Woodsum Loop, nicknamed the "Loopette Trail", was built to access the various previously unreachable false peaks of the mountain.
 The Woodsum Loop feeds into the established Grafton Loop Trail.
 The total route is 7.6 miles, encompassing the entirety of the loop and back.